Kulu Eco-Services - Savant Foundry NPC

 With established partnerships involving waste generators, distributors and research institutions, Kulu is well-positioned to address the growing demand for organic waste diversion.
 The market is projected to divert 5 million tons of organic waste from landfills by 2027, driven by increasing environmental regulations and concerns.

-Kulu has made significant environmental strides, diverting 6,772 tons of food waste and 5,417 tons of water from landfill and treatment plants.
+Kulu has made significant environmental strides, diverting 6,772 tons of food waste and 5,417 tons of water from landfills and treatment plants.
 Additionally, 5,079 tons of biofuels (B20) were produced from Kulu’s processed materials.

 The startup also secured a total of US $486,500 in loan and equity financing and was featured in Engineering News, highlighting its position as a finalist for additional grant funding through the UNIDO/TIA/SAIA accelerator program.